 Body and mind are inseparable when it comes to behavioural problems, even if it's just that your dog has been pulling and lunging on the lead for a long time, jumping a lot or being led in dog sports.
 All of this also has an effect on the dog, both mentally and physically.

 Does your dog learn very poorly?
 Was he always hyper from the start?
 Has he never calmed down?
 Is your dog very nervous, reactive or even aggressive?
-This may not only be due to (incorrect) training, but may also have a physical (orthopaedic) cause.
+This may not only be due to (incorrect or lack of) training, but may also have a physical (orthopaedic) cause.
 So it makes absolute sense to treat both - body and mind.

 Book your appointment now!